quantum93/National_Park/README.md

-# README

-Parks Lookup: Create an API for state and national parks.
-The API will list state and national parks.

 # _National Park Application_

 #### _Project for Week 12 at the coding school, Epicodus, written on August 23, 2019._
+_Parks Lookup: Create an API for state and national parks.
+The API will list state and national parks._

 #### By _**Tae Lee**_